Confrontation at German coronavirus protest goes viral

 Scholl fought the Nazis with her brother and other members of the resistance group White Rose.
 After distributing flyers at a Munich university, she was convicted of high treason and was executed at age 22 by the Nazis in 1943.

-While the female protester is talking, a young security guard approached the stage, saying repeatedly that “I'm not going to be a security guard for this kind of idiocy.”
-The woman looks at him in disbelief while he calls her speech “a trivialization of the Holocaust.”
-He is ushered away by security and she throws down the mic in anger.
+While the female protester was talking, a young security guard approached the stage, saying repeatedly that “I'm not going to be a security guard for this kind of idiocy.”
+The woman looked at him in disbelief while he called her speech “a trivialization of the Holocaust.”
+He was ushered away by security and she threw down the mic in anger.

+German Foreign Minister Heiko Maas tweeted Sunday that the comparison with Scholl “mocks the bravery that was needed to take a stand against the Nazis.”

+“Nothing connects the corona protests with the resistance fighters.
+Nothing!"
+Maas wrote.

 Follow AP’s coverage at https://apnews.com/hub/coronavirus-pandemic and https://apnews.com/UnderstandingtheOutbreak